404mat/setup-mac/README.md

 Install [nvm](https://github.com/nvm-sh/nvm).
 Then proceed with the download of the latest Node version.

 ## Development
 Install Visual Studio Code.
 You can do it from Brew.
-Then, use [this link](https://github.com/404mat/setup-vscode) to setup VSCode the way I would do it.
+Then, use [these settings](https://github.com/404mat/setup-vscode) to setup VSCode the way I would do it.

 Create a ***dev*** folder in the home directory.
 This is where all projects will live.